johnwcowan/r7rs-work/DataFormatsCowan.md

 # Data formats

-Procedures for handling CSV, delimiter-separated values (DSV), and maybe INI files.
+Procedures for handling CSV, delimiter-separated values (DSV), and INI files.
 JSON has been removed, as it is defined elsewhere.

 Input ports default to `(current-input-port)`, output ports to